FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 Follow this checklist:

-- [ ] Create a new branch off of master of brave-core for the new version.
+- [ ] Create a new branch off of master of brave-core for the new version. `git checkout master && git pull`
-- [ ] Create a new branch off of master of brave-browser for the new version.
+- [ ] Create a new branch off of master of brave-browser for the new version. `cd src/brave && git checkout master && git pull`
 - [ ] Update versions on brave-browser with a commit like this: https://github.com/brave/brave-browser/commit/b6e3f38df2519d86c983e12e04a7c0ed70607453
 - [ ] Update versions on brave-core with a commit like this: https://github.com/brave/brave-core/commit/dbba50b4bc272ac007522d1e39706594bf78522a
 - [ ] Message everyone in slack in #brave-core about a each branch and where it lives.